 I've just stumbled across this brilliant infographic over at Brian's Backpacking Blog, created by the folks at REI.

 When I bought my pack I had been suffering from quite severe and recurrent lower back pain, so choosing the right one was essential.
-At the time I remember being surprised how hard it was to find solid information on the subject.
-It's all summed up very well here.
+At the time I remember being surprised by how hard it was to find solid information on the subject.
+It’s all summed up very well here.
 Not to mention beautifully presented.

 [REI via Brian's Backpacking Blog]